-During my time at Seilevel, the thing that has become most obvious to me is the value of the use of visual models, and that by adding a visual layer of communication; you can significantly reduce the possibility that I miss an important piece of information in my requirements.
-Eliciting information from someone becomes a lot easier once you put something in front of them; it gives them a place to start the conversation, and a path to completion.
+During my time at Seilevel, the thing that has become most obvious to me is the value of using visual models.
+By adding a visual layer of communication, I can significantly reduce the possibility that I miss an important piece of information in my requirements.
+Eliciting information from someone becomes a lot easier once you put something in front of them; it gives them a place to start the conversation and a path to completion.
 The team here at Seilevel has written extensively on the use of visual models, some of which you can find here.

 One concept that illustrates this communication is the concept of gene regulation.
 In gene regulation, certain proteins are produced based on a variety of different factors.
 For example, in the lac operon, certain proteins are regulated in response to a cell’s need to catabolize lactose.
 This is influenced by a number of factors, two of most influential being the abundance of both lactose and glucose.
-The operon determines the availability of both energy sources by a series of mechanisms, and makes a decision as to whether or not it will spend the resources creating proteins to import and catabolize the lactose.
+The operon determines the availability of both energy sources through a series of mechanisms, and decides whether or not it will spend resources creating proteins to import and catabolize the lactose.